mthelm85/CurrentPopulationSurvey.jl/README.md

 ### Arguments
 - `year::Int`: the year for which you want to obtain CPS data.
-- `year::Int`: the month for which you want to obtain CPS data.
+- `month::Int`: the month for which you want to obtain CPS data.
 - `vars::Vector{String}`: an optional argument specifying the variables in the microdata file that you would like to keep.